Homogenization of Non-symmetric Jump Processes: Homogenization result

 \begin{proof} (i).
-We first prove the theorem for the case $b\equiv0$.
+We first prove the theorem for the case that $b\equiv0$ or $\alpha\in(0,1]$.
 By \cite[Theorem 2.44]{BSW13}, we know that the semimartingale characteristics of $X^\e$ relative to the truncation function $\ind_B$ are $(B^\e,0,\nu^\e)$, where

-By applying the functional central limit theorem in \cite[Theorem VIII.2.17]{JS13}, we only need to show that for any $t\in\R_+$ and any bounded continuous function $f:\R^d\to\R$ vanishing in a neighbourhood of the origin, the following convergences hold in probability when $\e\to0^+$:
+By applying the functional central limit theorem in \cite[Theorem VIII.2.17]{JS87}, we only need to show that for all $t\in\R_+$ and every bounded continuous function $f:\R^d\to\R$ vanishing in a neighbourhood of the origin, the following convergences hold in probability when $\e\to0^+$:

 Clearly, by Corollary \ref{ergodic} we have